-One of the most beloved buildings in Chicago sits at the southern end of the LaSalle Street canyon.
-The imposing Art Deco Chicago Board of Trade Building is on the same site as an earlier Chicago Board of Trade Building™ from 1885.
-The current structure was the tallest building in Chicago upon its completion.
+One of the most beloved Art Deco buildings in Chicago sits at the southern end of the LaSalle Street canyon.
+The imposing Chicago Board of Trade Building™, tallest building in Chicago upon its completion, is the second on the same site, having replaced an 1885 structure.
 It's notable for its three-story statue of Ceres, goddess of grain, and its stunning multi-story lobby.
-An expansive vault in the basement, containing thousands of steel safe deposit boxes, has sat empty for decades—making this forgotten cavern an attraction in itself.
+An expansive vault in the basement, containing thousands of steel safe deposit boxes, has sat unused for decades, open exclusively for Open House Chicago.
 Throughout its history, the vault has secured items of importance such as trading receipts, silver bars and safe deposit boxes.
 It even served as a coat room.
 The vault was never actually used by a bank—just by traders securing their own belongings.

 Check out this site’s special Snapchat geofilter!
 Take a picture or video with the Snapchat app (with location services enabled), then swipe right through the Snap preview screen to select the #OHC2017 filter.